Course Catalog

 5 units

 Explores ways that research in developmental psychology can be used to address "real-world" problems facing children.
 With an analytical focus on evidence and generalizability, we will investigate research-policy connections in topics of popular interest (e.g., child custody, poverty).
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-(Formerly Developmental Psychology Research and "Real World" Problems) Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement (Formerly Developmental Psychology Research and "Real World" Problems) Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.
-(General Education Code(s): W.)

 PSYC 119I